 First, it is important to have a series of reflective prompts to help you explore your experiences.
 I use a simple prompt strategy, which gives very open initial prompts to allow me to delve into my personal experiences, analyse my emotions and thoughts during that period, reflect on how I feel now, and determine how my previous experiences have impacted my current philosophy or practice.

-• Describing the experience
+Describing the experience

-• What happened?
+What happened?

-• What did I do?
+What did I do?

-• Analysing the experience
+Analysing the experience

-• What was I thinking and feeling?
+What was I thinking and feeling?

-• How do I feel now?
+How do I feel now?

-• What went well?
+What went well?

-• What could I have done better?
+What could I have done better?

-• Creating a step-by-step plan
+Creating a step-by-step plan

-• How will this information be useful in the future?
+How will this information be useful in the future?

-• How can I modify my practice in the future?
+How can I modify my practice in the future?

-• What help do I need?
+What help do I need?

 Second, you need a way to record your reflections.
 I like to start my reflection journey by voice or video recording a conversation I have with myself, thinking about my past experiences.
 I start by thinking about what happened, what I did, what I was thinking and feeling at the time, and how I feel now.
 Then, I explore how I think the experience has informed my way of being now.
 How has it shaped my future practice?
 Why?
 After finishing the recording, I transcribe the recording and use this transcription as my initial data.
 I have also recently used discussions and images created with generative AI as part of my autoethnography data generation process.
-If you want to see how that is done, you can watch this video.
+If you want to see how that is done, you can watch this video or read the paper.

 Fourth, you use the writing process as part of your reflection process.
 Through the writing process, you further reflect on what you were thinking and feeling during the experiences you are describing.
 These reflections can remind you of other experiences that shaped your understanding of that experience.
-This continuous writing and re-writing of your story becomes further data sources that allow you to engage more deeply with your experiences.
+This continuous writing and re-writing of your story become further data sources that allow you to engage more deeply with your experiences.
 Remember to lean into your story’s more emotive and vulnerable parts, as this will allow you to uncover hidden perspectives in your understanding more effectively.
 Ask yourself, why did this experience make me feel this way?
 What does it tell me about the context I found myself?

 Finally, as you write about your experiences, you should incorporate your theoretical analysis.
 Start looking for key concepts you have identified in your reflections and how they link to your overarching research problem.
 Which theoretical concepts do they reflect?
 What can others learn from your experience?

-In conclusion, good quality autoethnography explores personal experiences to illuminate a particular cultural context.
+In conclusion, good-quality autoethnography explores personal experiences to illuminate a particular cultural context.
 Autoethnography is not merely telling your story.
 It is analysing your story to uncover previously ignored perspectives within a particular research context.

 Autoethnography emphasises the value of personal experiences in understanding cultural contexts.
 Reflect on an experience from your life that could offer unique insights into a particular cultural or societal aspect.
 How could analysing this personal experience using autoethnography enhance our understanding of broader cultural phenomena?